SD-Project-Group-1/mobile-front-end/README.md

 3. From here a QR code should appear in the terminal, either scan it using the Expo Go app (Android) or scan it normally (IOS).

-4. Finally, you should be able to our mobile app for development purposes.
+4. Finally, you should be able to view our mobile app for development purposes.
 You can also shut down your local deployment server by pressing Ctrl+C in the terminal where you activated it.

 ## Learning Material